cc7d official rules 2020

 team name, Team Leader’s name, the year and the words “Corpus Christi 7-Day Film Project.”

-27. NEW TO 2019 Actors appearing in more than one film will not be eligible for any of the CC7D acting awards, including but not limited to Best Actor, Best Actress, Best Supporting Actor, Best Supporting Actress.
+27. PLEASE REMEMBER Actors appearing in more than one film will not be eligible for any of the CC7D acting awards, including but not limited to Best Actor, Best Actress, Best Supporting Actor, Best Supporting Actress.

 28. Teams that do not turn in a Certification Statement and/or supporting documents may be disqualified.
 These documents will be provided at the Kickoff Event and will be available online.